Projection free methods on product domains: Numerical results

 \subsection{Multistart}

 We first considered a multistart approach, where the results are averaged across 20 runs, choosing 4 starting points for each of 5 random initializations of the objective.

 We measure both optimality gap (error estimate) and sparsity (number of nonzero components, $\ell_0$ norm) of the iterates, reporting average and standard deviation in the plots.
 The estimated global optimum used in the optimality gap is obtained by subtracting $10^{-5}$ from the best local solution found by the algorithms.
 We mostly consider the performance with respect to block gradient computations, with one gradient counted each time the SSC is performed in one of the blocks, as in previous works (see, e.g., \cite{lacoste2012block}).
-In some tests involving the GSAFW + SSC, we consider instead block updates, with one block update counted each time the algorithms modifies the current iterate in one of the blocks. \\ We first compare PAFW + SSC, BCAFW + SSC and GSAFW + SSC (Figure \ref{fig:t1snofw}).
+In some tests involving the GSAFW + SSC, we consider instead block updates, with one block update counted each time the algorithms modifies the current iterate in one of the blocks. \damiano{It is important to highlight that, since at each block update the gradient is constant and only one linear minimization is required at the beginning of the SSC, the number of gradient computations for our algorithms also coincides with the number of linear minimizations on the blocks for the FW variants we consider.} \\ We first compare PAFW + SSC, BCAFW + SSC and GSAFW + SSC (Figure \ref{fig:t1snofw}).
 As expected, while GSAFW + SSC shows good performance with respect to block updates, it has a very poor performance with respect to block gradient computations, since at every iteration $m$ gradients must be computed to update a single block.
 We then compared PAFW + SSC, BCAFW + SSC and BCFW.
 The results (Figure \ref{fig:t1s}) clearly show that PAFW + SSC and BCAFW + SSC outperform BCFW.
 All these findings are consistent with the theoretical results described in Section \ref{s:asid}.